AmyOlex/Chrono/README.md

 > 3. _Implicit temporal expressions_ refer to special kinds of named events...
 > 4. _Free-text temporal expressions_ refer to arbitrary kinds of named events or facts with temporal scopes that are merely given by a text phrase but have unique interpretations given the context and background knowledge...

+Each type of temporal expression presents unique challenges in handling.

 ### 4. Analysis

 ### 5. Conclusion
 This annotation scheme has the potential to be very useful by providing high quality temporal data to downstream applications.
-Improvements in correctly identifying free text, ambiguous temporal expressions will continue to be a challenge.
+Improvements in correctly identifying free-text, ambiguous temporal expressions will continue to be a challenge.
+We believe that advances in machine learning will improve correct identification of temporal expressions based on the context in which they are found.
+Even the tense of a verb carries temporal information which may or may not be relevant thus complicating the task of tagging free-text temporal expressions.

 ---